chadwickbureau/baseballdatabank/core/readme2014.txt

 The work of Sean Forman to create and maintain an online encyclopedia at "baseball-reference.com" has been remarkable.
-Recognized as the premier online reference source, Forman's site provides an oustanding interface to the raw data.
+Recognized as the premier online reference source, Forman's site provides an outstanding interface to the raw data.
 His efforts to help streamline the database have been extremely helpful.
 Most importantly, Forman has spearheaded the effort to provide standards that enable several different baseball